 The great natural harbour of Scapa Flow is one of Orkney’s best and most beautiful assets.
 It attracts divers from around the world, keen to plunge into the cool, clear water and descend to the remains of the scuttled German High Seas Fleet on the seabed.
 The pristine marine environment is also a haven for wildlife, with regular porpoise and orca sightings, and some of the best shellfish in the UK.
-Visit one of the idyllic beaches next to the Churchill Barriers or take a trip on the calm waters of the Flow, sheltered by a circle of low-lying islands.
+There are many idyllic beaches next to the Churchill Barriers, as well as being home to the calm waters of the Flow, sheltered by a circle of low-lying islands.

 Old Man of Hoy